salatech/aolmail/README.md

 # aolmail

-This project is a clone version of AOl mail.
+This project is a clone version of AOl mail with a min screen display of 1240px minimum width.

 ### Technologies used.